nus-cs2113-AY2425S1/ip/docs/README.md

 ## Finding Tasks: ```find```

 Find the tasks with the relevant keyword and displays them in a list
-* This feature currently only supports single keyword inputs.

 Example: `find run`